-Restaurants: db Bistro Moderne at JW Marriott Marquis Miami
+Restaurant: db Bistro Moderne at JW Marriott Marquis Miami

 James Beard Foundation award winning Chef Daniel Boulud blends traditional French cuisine with the flavors of the American market at the popular db Bistro Moderne located at JW Marriott Marquis Miami.
 His love for French cuisine started at a young age.
 Raised on his family’s farm near Lyon, France, Daniel Boulud grew up surrounded by the rhythms of the seasons, the wonders of produce fresh from the fields, and of course, his grandmother’s inspiring home cooking.

 His formative years were spent training with several renowned chefs.
 After two years in Copenhagen, where he worked as a chef, Boulud headed to the United States where he became the chef of The European Commission in Washington, DC.
 From 1986 to 1992, Boulud served as executive chef at New York’s Le Cirque.
 Now, Boulud is chef-owner of ten award-winning restaurants and the Feast & Fêtes catering company.
 Boulud has mastered the culinary scene and is today considered one of America’s leading culinary authorities.